2018 Critter-of-the-Year: the pelican

 Each year Wild Amelia spotlights one animal, native or migratory to our locale, as a focus of our educational efforts.
-Here are all ten critters from 2007–2018.
+Below are all 12 critters from 2007–2018.

 Both white and brown pelicans are large water birds with short stout legs, long beaks, and large throat pouches that help catch prey, primarily fish, at or near the surface of the water.
 Air pockets in the pelican’s skeleton and beneath the skin enable pelicans to float high in the water.
 Their broad, wide wings are perfectly shaped for their soaring and gliding over ocean thermals.
 White pelicans are larger than brown pelicans; their magnificent large white wings are tipped with black on the underside.
 Pelicans often plunge almost vertically from high above the water to stun fish before scooping them up in their pouches, which have built-in drains.
 The white pelicans often work in groups in shallow water to herd fish cooperatively for easy feeding.
 Brown pelicans tend to nest in trees while white pelicans nest on the ground.
 Both white and brown pelicans are social birds and travel in flocks and breed in colonies.